8 Apple Science Activities Perfectly Made for a Preschooler

 Vocabulary Game

-This next activity involves logic – at a toddler’s level, of course.
-I printed out the parts of an apple on three different colors of paper.
-Then, I set up all of the parts of the same color in a row, with matching parts below.
-Next, I had the kiddos close their eyes, which is, oh, so hard for a toddler to do without peeking.
-I secretly removed one card and had them open their eyes.
-Finally, they had to determine which card was missing.
-For example, the green seed is missing from the picture on the bottom.
+First, set up rows of the same color and columns with matching parts of an apple.
+Next, have the kiddos close their eyes, which is, oh, so hard for a toddler to do without peeking.
+Secretly remove one card and have them open their eyes.
+Finally, see if they can determine which card was missing.
+For example, the green seed is missing from the picture at the bottom.

-Once they got the hang of that, I took out several cards and had each kiddo come up one at a time to place a card back in the chart where it belonged.
-Such a neat way to learn vocabulary for this science exploration!
+Once they get the hang of that, take out several cards and have each student come up one at a time to place a card back in the chart where it belongs.

 Materials: